tryyang2001/tp/docs/UserGuide.md

 💡 **Tip:** It is possible to add Food Item without providing the calorie of it.
 You can do this by saving the corresponding Food Item into the Food Bank.
 More details can be found at [Section 4.5](#45-building-your-food-bank).

-❗ The input date `DD-MM-YYYY` must within the past 7 days (including today).
+❗ The input date `DD-MM-YYYY` must be within the past 7 days (including today).
 For example, if today date is `20-10-2021`, then the input date must be within `13-10-2021` to `20-10-2021`.

 #### 4.2.2 Viewing Food List `view f/`

-You may want to view how many calories you have taken in this week.
+You may want to view which food you have consumed and how many calories you have taken in this week.
 This command will show a list of Food Items and their calories added within the past 7 days (including today) from the list.

 Format: `view f/`